This product has been discontinued.

 DMR Testing Option

 For DMR mobiles and base stations, the 3500A now performs the key RF measurements you need to quickly verify the correct operation of a DMR transmitter and receiver.
 The DMR Testing option includes testing for the modulation fidelity parameters, FSK error, magnitude error, symbol deviation, and frequency error.
 With this option you can also measure the power level in the bursts and also between bursts.
 Key to testing a mobile station is the 3500A's ability to generate and receive at the same time.
 This enables the testing of mobiles in duplex mode that require a base repeater signal, which they can synchronize with, before they will transmit.
-Equally important is the 3500A's capability to control the color code and call ID used in the signal transmitted, so that the mobile stations and base stations can be tested without requiring them to first be placed into a special test mode.
+Equally important is the 3500A's capability to control the color code and call ID used in the signal transmitted, so that the mobile stations and base stations can be tested with requiring them to first be placed into a special test mode.

 Tracking Generator Option